 Finding accommodation in Nairobi

-When looking for a home in Nairobi, a real estate agent is likely one’s best bet.
-There are plenty of real estate firms and relocation companies in Nairobi, some are Kenyan-based and some operate internationally across the region.
+When looking for a home in Nairobi, an estate agent is likely an expat's best bet.
+There are plenty of real-estate firms and relocation companies in Nairobi.
+Some are Kenyan-based and some operate internationally across the region.
 They can help organise accommodation, and many specialise in a particular geographical area.

-Expats should start looking for property in Nairobi using online portals as this will help in familiarising oneself with the different neighbourhoods, types of accommodation and price range available.
-Property24, BuyRentKenya and PigiaMe are useful online search portals as well as platforms on the websites of popular real estate agencies.
-Expat and accommodation pages on social media platforms have also proved helpful when finding property both from afar and within Kenya.
+Expats should start looking for property in Nairobi using online portals as this will help in familiarising them with the different neighbourhoods, types of accommodation and price ranges available.
+Property24, BuyRentKenya and PigiaMe are useful online search portals, as are estate agency websites.
+Expat and accommodation pages on social media platforms have also proved helpful when finding property both from abroad and within Kenya.

 Locally, property listings in newspapers are another good source, as are noticeboards in upmarket malls.

 Nairobi is one of the most expensive cities in Kenya in terms of rent and property prices, with some highly sought after and exclusive properties for luxury living.
 Expats should keep an eye on their budget when renting a home in Nairobi and be aware of all stipulations and conditions in their lease.